Synapse-E-Official/SynapseE/README.md

-# SynapseE
+# Synapse E
-Synapse E official GitHub page.
+GitHub page for Synapse E. Mainly used to store assets for it to work.